-But, with two years of reports of device failures, the experience of the Australian market, and DePuy’s own statements now indicate that the ASR has significant problems, and the failure rate directly impacts patient safety.
+But, with two years of reports of device failures, the experience of the Australian market, and DePuy’s own statements now show that the ASR has significant problems, and the failure rate directly affects patient safety.
 The March 6 letter from DePuy states that the device has a higher failure rate when used on “certain types of patients,” which include those of short stature (often women) and people with certain bone weaknesses.
 This very statement seems to encourage doctors to stop using it.
 I wouldn’t be surprised if DePuy is offering surgeons a refund (or perhaps DePuy credit) on returned ASR hip implants.

 Add to this the fact that there is no information for consumers about the hip replacement problems anywhere on DePuy’s website or Johnson & Johnson’s website, and it is clear that the manufacturers are simply trying to avoid their responsibilities.
 The “phasing out” should have come sooner (at least at the same time as the Australian “withdrawal” from the market), and the manufacturer should have confessed its problems early, instead of lying to the public about “slowing sales.”

-If you have a questions about a potential hip replacement lawsuit, call 800-553-8082 or go online for an internet consultation.
+If you have questions about a potential hip replacement lawsuit, call 800-553-8082 or go online for an internet consultation.